OpenG2P Deployment Architecture

 Wireguard

-Wireguard is a fast secure & open-source VPN, with P2P traffic encryption that can enable secure (non-public) access to the resources.
+Wireguardarrow-up-right is a fast secure & open-source VPN, with P2P traffic encryption that can enable secure (non-public) access to the resources.
 A combination of Wireguard, Nginx and Isto gateway is used to enable fine-grained access control to the environments.
 See Private Access Channels.

-Note that the terms Wireguard, Wireguard Bastion and Wireguard Server are used interchangeably in this document.
+The terms Wireguard, Wireguard Bastion and Wireguard Server are used interchangeably in this document.

 Nginx

 Nginx as a reverse-proxy for incoming external (public) traffic.
 It serves as HTTPS termination and together with Wireguard and Istio Gateway it can be used to create private access channels.
 Nginx isolates the internal network such that traffic does not directly fall on the Istio Gateway of the Kubernetes cluster.
+Nginx node needs to have public IP for public facing portals.

 Istio

-Istio is a service mesh that provides a way to connect, secure, control, and observe microservices.
+Istioarrow-up-right is a service mesh that provides a way to connect, secure, control, and observe microservices.
 It is a powerful mesh management tool.
 It also provides an ingress gateway for the Kubernetes cluster.
 See note below.

 Ingress Gateway